FRUITFUL LIVES, ROOTED IN LOVE

 Our Federation Vision

-This Bible passage is the foundation of our federation’s vision.
+This Bible passage from Jeremiah 17: 7 – 8 is the foundation of our federation’s vision.
 It reflects the unique location of our schools, close to the rivers Ure and Cover.
 The nearby confluence of these two rivers helps us to visualise our families, children and staff from each school coming together.

-Christian values are at the centre of everything we do at the Federation of Middleham (VA) and Spennithorne (VC) CE Primary Schools.
-They help us to live out our motto of ‘FRUITFUL LIVES, ROOTED IN LOVE: A PLACE TO LEARN, LOVE & GROW’.
-Each half term, we focus on a different Christian value.
-This is done explicitly through our Collective Worship time, but also throughout our curriculum.
-Children have regular opportunities to reflect on each value and to develop an understanding of the value in action.
+At The Federation of Middleham (VA) and Spennithorne (VC) CE Primary Schools, each half term, we focus on a different Christian value, these are chosen by the children.
+This is done explicitly through our Collective Worship time, but is also woven throughout our whole curriculum.
+Children and staff have regular opportunities to reflect on each value and to develop an understanding of the value in action.

 Our core Christian values is love.
 What makes love a distinctively Christian value?
 Because Christians recognise that God is love, and love comes from God (1 John 4:7).
 Whilst love is important in almost every culture and religion, the Bible tells us that God loved us first.
 We are therefore able to love in the true sense of the word because God loves us.
 As we receive and experience God’s love, which is unconditional and for everyone, we can then love others.
 Christians believe that it is by understanding God’s love for us that we truly love others.
 When asked, ‘which is the greatest commandment?’
 Jesus answered, ‘love God, love your neighbour and love yourself’.
 (Matthew 22:36- 40).